 - Management of the University Key Control System

 You can call Security at any time by phone at 905-648-2139 ext.
 4444; 905-961-4444 or by email at firstname.lastname@example.org.

-Vocational Counselling – Guidance with questions about vocation, life future, career testing, choosing a major, etc. through Redeemer’s Centre for Experiential Learning and Careers.
+Vocational Support – Guidance with questions about vocation, life future, career testing, choosing a major, etc. through Redeemer’s Career Centre.

-Personal Respect Advisors — employees of Redeemer who are available for contact in cases of suspected discrimination and/or harassment.
-Their information is posted around the academic building.
+Personal Respect Advisors — Employees of Redeemer who are available for contact in cases of suspected discrimination and/or harassment.
+Their information is posted around the academic building and on the App.

 Mental Health Services